The free energy in a multi-species Sherrington-Kirkpatrick model: Multi-species Ghirlanda--Guerra identities

-for the Gibbs measure $G_N$ with the parameters $x$ in the perturbation Hamiltonian (\ref{hNw}) equal to $x^N$ rather than random.
-In fact, the choice of $x^N$ will be made below in a special way to coordinate with the Aizenman-Sim-Starr scheme.
+for the Gibbs measure $G_N$ with the parameters $x$ in the perturbation Hamiltonian~(\ref{hNw}) equal to $x^N$ rather than random.
+In fact, the choice of $x^N$ will be made below in a special way to coordinate with the Aizenman--Sim--Starr scheme.
 In this section, we will simply assume that we have any such sequence $x^N$.
-Moreover, let us now consider any subsequence $(N_k)_{k\geq 1}$ along which the array
+Moreover, let us now consider any subsequence $(N_k)_{k\geq1}$ along which the array

-of the overlaps within species for infinitely many replicas $(\sigma^\ell)_{\ell\geq 1}$ converges in distribution under the measure $\e G_N^{\otimes\infty}$.
+of the overlaps within species for infinitely many replicas $(\sigma ^\ell)_{\ell\geq1}$ converges in distribution under the measure $\e G_N^{\otimes\infty}$.
 Again, later we will be interested in a special choice of such subsequence.
 Let

-be the array with the limiting distribution and, similarly to (\ref{Rw}), define
+be the array with the limiting distribution, and similarly to (\ref {Rw}), define